Dynamics of quantized vortices under quasi-periodic boundary conditions: Estimates of the average vortex speed

 \section{Estimates of the average vortex speed}

-In Sec.~\ref{subsec:vCouples}, we presented simulations of vortex pairs in an isolated superfluid, considering both aligned ($N_v=2$) and anti-aligned ($N_v=0$) configurations, and computed their speed $\langle v_\text{vort} \rangle$.
+In Appendix~\ref{subsec:vCouples}, we presented simulations of vortex pairs in an homogeneous ($V=0$) superfluid, considering both aligned ($N_v=2$) and anti-aligned ($N_v=0$) configurations, and computed their speed $\langle v_\text{vort} \rangle$.
 Here we describe how $\langle v_\text{vort} \rangle$ and its uncertainties are estimated via an average procedure over the vortex trajectories.

 For $N_v=0$, we monitor the total circulation $\Gamma= \int \boldsymbol{v}\cdot d\boldsymbol{l}$ along the cell boundaries (Fig.~\ref{fig:circ_Nv0} for $d/\xi=4,6,8$).
 As expected, $\Gamma$ vanishes since the net vorticity is zero.
 Small oscillations ($\delta \Gamma \lesssim 10^{-15}$) do not affect stability, but tiny noise bursts occurring when vortices cross the boundaries can be used to estimate the average speed as $\langle v_\text{vort} \rangle \simeq (n_b+1/2)L/t_b$, with $t_b$ time of the $n_b$-th burst.
 The duration of these bursts set the uncertainty on the crossing time, which is then directly propagated to $\langle v_\text{vort} \rangle$.